-We are highly dependent on Balkrishan (Simba) Gill, our President and Chief Executive Officer, as well as the other principal members of our management, scientific and clinical teams.
+We are highly dependent on the principal members of our management, scientific and clinical teams.
 Although we have entered into agreements with our executive officers, each of them may terminate their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.

-Recruiting and retaining qualified scientific, clinical, manufacturing and sales and marketing personnel will also be critical to our success.
+Recruiting and retaining qualified scientific, clinical, manufacturing and sales and marketing personnel will be critical to our success.
 The loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives, and seriously harm our ability to successfully implement our business strategy.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time due to the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain regulatory approval of and commercialize products.
-Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
-We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
-In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
-Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
-If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.
+In January 2023, our Board approved the reduction of our workforce by 48 employees, or approximately 45% of our headcount as of such date, in order to preserve cash and prioritize investment in our core clinical programs.
+We undertook a further reduction of our workforce in April 2023.
+These reductions, and any future reductions, may negatively impact our ability to attract candidates to the Company in the future.
+Competition to hire from the limited pool referred to above is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
+We also experience competition for the hiring of scientific advisors, to assist us in formulating our research and development and commercialization strategy.
+Our consultants and advisors may be employeed by employees other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
+If we are unable to attract and retain high quality personnel, our ability to pursue our business strategy will be limited and our business will be harmed.